kwalczak80/Speedy-cars/README.md

 Fix

 The problem was in one of the 000X_xxxxxxxxxx.py files in the migrations folder.
-When I created my model I was forced to add a default value to each table i.e. float Field By mistake, I added a string value instead of a number value, and that caused all issues.
+When I created my model, I was forced to add a default value to each table, i.e., float field.
+By mistake, I added a string value instead of a number value, and that caused all the issues.
-To fix this I had to manually edit some parts of migration files (change from str to a number) and then I was able to migrate models to the database.
+To fix this, I had to manually edit some parts of the migration files (change from str to a number) and then I was able to migrate models to the database.
 </details>

 <details>
-<summary>Unable to access database  after adding db.sqlite3 to .gitignore and running git rm -r --cached</summary>
+<summary>Unable to access the database after adding db.sqlite3 to .gitignore and running git rm -r --cached.</summary>

-Unable to access database  after adding db.sqlite3 to .gitignore and running git rm -r --cached.
 The folowing error was presented on the screen:
 FATAL:  password authentication failed for user "popyrrkqilvwjx"
 FATAL:  no pg_hba.conf entry for host "35.195.38.40", user "popyrrkqilvwjx", database "d6tpv8s8mh12kk", no encryption